Your new design will be uploaded in:

 • Living in the Wider World

-The Relationships Education, RSE , and Health Education (England) Regulations 2019 made Relationships Education compulsory in all primary schools.
-Health Education is now compulsory in all schools too.
-Sex education is not compulsory in primary schools.
+The Relationships Education, Relationships and Sex Education (RSE) and Health Education (England) Regulations 2019 make Relationships Education compulsory in all primary schools, and Health Education compulsory in all schools.

-To look at the statutory guidance directly please click here.
+If you would like to read the statutory guidance in full, please click here.

-Curriculum Design: PHSE Association and SCARF Scheme of Work
+Curriculum Design: PHSE Association and the One Life Programme

 As a school we have subscribed to the PHSE Association.
 They are the national body for PSHE education.
 They are an accredited membership association and charity that support schools with resources, training, guidance and advice.
 All staff members are able to access their website for support themselves.